-When I was walking through a residential area, I found a man sitting on the side of the road.
+When I was walking through a residential area of Jakarta, I found a man sitting on the side of the road.
 The man was cheerful and smiling at the foreigners who suddenly appeared.
 Pointing my camera at him, he gave me a wonderful smile.
 On top of his head was a cap called a Taqiyah.

 In Japan, caps have a vague image of being something that fashionable people wear, but in other countries, there are caps that have an unexpectedly strong connection to religion.
 His Taqiyah was one of them.